Welcome to Yale's Perception & Cognition Lab!

 If you're interested in joining the lab, please send a note to Brian Scholl by email.
 Undergraduates who are interested in RA positions might want to check out this information page.
 Note that this is not our lab logo.

-Some of the material on this web site, and those it links to, is based on work supported by grants from the National Science Foundation and the National Institute of Mental Health.
-Any opinions, findings and conclusions or recomendations expressed in this material are those of the author(s) and do not necessarily reflect the views of these agencies.
+Some of the material on this website is based on work supported by grants from the National Science Foundation, the National Institutes of Health, the Office of Naval Research, and the Templeton Foundation.
+Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of these agencies.